 There will never be a perfect time to learn programming (or do anything for that matter), but waiting is likely to only make things worse.
 Each year in school the classes become more rigorous, demanding more time and attention after school.
 High school baseball takes more time than little league baseball – and you can substitute the word “baseball” for any activity.
 With each passing year it becomes more difficult to add a new activity.

 This doesn’t even mention the incredible benefits to starting earlier – the chance for compounding knowledge and the time to gain a deep understanding.
 Kids programming is more accessible than ever, with great tools and languages.
-You can get started with just a couple hours of programming a week!
+You can get started with just an hour of programming a week!

 Photo: Christian